MicrosoftDocs/win32/desktop-src/Msi/appsearch-table.md

 ---
-Description: 'The AppSearch table contains properties needed to search for a file having a particular file signature.
-The AppSearch table can also be used to set a property to the existing value of a registry or .ini file entry.' ms.assetid: 'd560096f-6baa-4fea-8786-f4e3d5ee6bf4'
+Description: The AppSearch table contains properties needed to search for a file having a particular file signature.
+The AppSearch table can also be used to set a property to the existing value of a registry or .ini file entry. ms.assetid: d560096f-6baa-4fea-8786-f4e3d5ee6bf4
 title: AppSearch Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AppSearch Table